ifpen/chalk-it/documentation/docs/wdg/wdg-plots.md

 ## Plotly pie

-This widget has three actuators :
+This widget has two actuators :

 * **values**: an array of values to be displayed as pie chart
 * **labels**: an optional array of labels associated to values
-* **Colors**: an optional array of HTML-based colors used for each value display

 ![pie-chart](plotly/pie-chart.png)